 NIDA offers a host of resources to help you plan, promote, and secure the science for your NDAFW event:

 How can I use social media to promote my NDAFW event?

 Tweet, blog, or update your Facebook status to help spread the word about your NDAFW event.
 Share information with your family and friends that will SHATTER THE MYTHS® about drugs and drug use.
-Go to the Promote With Online Toolkit page for suggestions on how to create your messages.

 If you tweet about NDAFW, be sure to use our hashtag #drugfacts.